 Once you drag and drop the layout block, Mail Designer 365 is not sure what size the images have to be.

-You can adjust the height of an image area to your desired height by dragging down the image area's outline and if you resize the width, you can see that the second button and text are still there.
+You can adjust the height of an image area by dragging its outline.
+If you resize the width, the second button and text remain available.

 Select the two elements and cut them.
 To cut, choose "Edit" > "Cut."
 Or you can press Command-X on your keyboard.

-Readjust the width of the first image area and adjust the height of the second image area to match the height of the first image area..
+Readjust the width of the first image area, then match the second image area to the same height.

 Once you adjust the height, paste the cut image onto the second image area.
 You can do this by choosing "Edit" > "Paste" or by pressing Command-V on your keyboard.
 Then, copy and paste the background image from the first image area into the second image area.